a2life/shogi-board/readme.md

 (note) When supplying the kifu from the server, kifu will be surrounded by back tick (`) as a string literals.
-Care should be taken to escape each backslash so that string literal will not process it as a combination of next character.
+Care should be taken to escape each backslash so that string literal will not process it as a combination of next character and make kifu information not properly parsed.